SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Introduction

 \section{Introduction}

 Deep learning has achieved remarkable success in image classification tasks.
 However, its performance is \textbf{highly dependent} on large-scale annotated datasets.
 In real-world applications, labeled data is often scarce and \textbf{expensive to acquire}.
 Therefore, semi-supervised learning (SSL) has received widespread attention in recent years as an effective solution.
-The goal of semi-supervised learning is to train models using a small amount of labeled data and large amount of unlabeled data, thereby improving the model's generalization ability.
-Nevertheless, most existing SSL methods, such as consistency regularization and pseudo-labeling, rely on \textbf{complex training strategies and network designs}, leading to \textbf{training costs of hundreds of GPU hours} even on high-performance computing resources like NVIDIA V100, and their \textbf{generalization ability when labeled data are extremely limited still needs improvement}.
-Moreover, although some recent works have explored Vision Transformers (ViT) in SSL, they have yet to fully exploit its advantages.
+The goal of SSL is to train models using a small amount of labeled data and large amount of unlabeled data, thereby improving the model's generalization ability.
+Nevertheless, most existing SSL methods, such as consistency regularization and pseudo-labeling, rely on \textbf{complex training strategies and network designs}, leading to \textbf{training costs of hundreds of GPU hours}~\cite{sohn2020fixmatch}\cite{zhang_flexmatch_2021}\cite{wang2022usb} even on high-performance computing resources like NVIDIA V100, and their \textbf{generalization ability when labeled data are extremely limited still needs improvement}.
+Moreover, although some recent works have explored Vision Transformers (ViT) in SSL~\cite{zhao2023learning}, they have yet to fully exploit its advantages.

-Gaussian Mixture Models (GMMs) are powerful probabilistic models that assume data is generated from a mixture of multiple Gaussian distributions.
-The inspiration for this research comes from \citeauthor{miller_mixture_1996}'s systematic study of the ``Mixture of Experts (MoE)'' structure based on the joint probability model of features and labels, as well as the principle of Occam's razor.
+The inspiration for this research stems from the \textbf{principle of Occam's razor}.
+This principle posits that among competing hypotheses that explain the data well, the simplest one is preferred.
+This motivates us to design a solution that balances model complexity and interpretability, ensuring efficient and effective feature representation while preventing unnecessary overfitting.

-According to Occam's razor, among competing hypotheses that explain the data well, the simplest one is preferred.
-This motivates us to design a model that balances complexity and interpretability, ensuring efficient and effective feature representation without unnecessary overfitting.
-In our research, we found that the \textbf{performance of GMMs is highly related to the quality of feature vectors}.
+Aligned with this ethos, we delve into Gaussian Mixture Models (GMM), powerful probabilistic models that assume data is generated from a mixture of multiple Gaussian distributions.
+This exploration also draws from the systematic study by \citeauthor{miller_mixture_1996} on the "Mixture of Experts (MoE)" structure based on the joint probability model of features and labels.
+In our research, we found that the performance of GMM is highly related to the quality of feature vectors.
 If the features lack representativeness or have insufficient discriminative power, the classification performance will be severely affected.